 It's not divide, divide, divide.

-It's like infect factory, and then boom, you know, massive massive assault.
+It's like infect, factory, and then boom, you know, massive, massive assault.

-Okay, so but nonetheless, this level here still represents a component of time.
+Okay, so, but nonetheless, this level here still represents a component of time.

 It's called a cascade response something.

-Okay, so in the in this particular coursework, they discuss all of this kind of stuff, but they never ever really get into the aspect of time is a component of how the specimens must work and how your body works to defend itself.
+Okay, so in this particular coursework, they discuss all of this kind of stuff, but they never ever really get into the aspect of time is a component of how the specimens must work and how your body works to defend itself.

 So if you've got lots of vitamin D, it'll tag that thing, it'll know that it's a vitamin D issue, and it'll flush vitamin D into all of these areas here before that thing can launch those, and so none of the other cells get attacked, right?